dweekly/docs/pages/exports/custom-exports.md

 The Branch Custom Exports find and queue log records that match your search criteria for export.
 You can do so either via the **Custom Exports** section in your Branch dashboard OR via API.

 Custom exports endpoints are limited to a maximum of 2 million records each and can query up to 120 days prior to the date of export.

 If more records are required, please make multiple requests with smaller time intervals to pull the necessary data in "batches".
+In some cases, Branch can increase the number of records above 2 million.
+Please contact [Support](mailto:support@branch.io) to request an increase.

 ## Authentication

-Calls to the Custom Export API require an _api_key_ query string parameter to be passed with each request.
+Calls to the Custom Export API require an _api_key_ parameter to be passed with each request.
 API Keys are generated on a per-user basis and are permanent.

 Learn how to [retrieve your API key (a.k.a. `Access Token`)](/dashboard/organization-view/#managing-your-user-profile)